Borrowing & Membership

 • Staff - Are required to complete a library membership form.

-• External membership of the library - Anyone wishing to take out external membership must complete this application form and provide a photograph for an ID card.
-Please send a headshot to [email protected] with the subject line 'Photo for external membership'.
+• External membership of the library - Anyone wishing to take out external membership must complete this application form.
 You will be contacted when your library card is available for collection.
 Electronic databases are not available for use by external members due to licence restrictions.

 • Alumni and Community Membership - Alumni and members of the local community can join USW Library for free.
 This would entitle you to borrow 2 items.